trimble-oss/website-modus.trimble.com/content/components/web/utility-panel/styles.md

 {{< img src="/img/components/side-panel-accordion-example.svg" class="border bg-light" width="200" alt="Utility Panel with accordions example" loading="auto" >}}

 - If the content exceeds the side panel height, a scrollbar is used on the right side of the content.
 The header and footer must be on top of the content.
 - The utility panel can expand by clicking and dragging on the left side.
-Minimal width is 320px.
+Minimum width is 320px.

 **Tabs**